Kairos-T/blog/source/_posts/The-Physics-and-Maths-in-Quantum-Computing.md

 ## Quantum Mechanics

-Now that we have a basic understanding of the differences between classical and quantum computing, we can move on to the exact physics behind quantum computing.
+With basic understanding of the differences between classical and quantum computing, we can move on to the exact physics behind quantum computing.

 ### Wave-Particle Duality